-Users will not use the District's electronic technologies to create, access, review, transfer, upload, download, store, print, post, receive, transmit or distribute:

-- a.
-Inappropriate personal photos, videos, music or files. - Any unauthorized audio- or video-recording of students or staff members, or the public distribution of any such recording without the full, knowledgeable consent of the individual being recorded. - Pornographic, obscene or sexually explicit material or other visual depictions. - d.
+- Users will not use the District's electronic technologies to create, access, review, transfer, upload, download, store, print, post, receive, transmit or distribute: - a.
+Inappropriate personal photos, videos, music or files. - b.
+Any unauthorized audio- or video-recording of students or staff members, or the public distribution of any such recording without the full, knowledgeable consent of the individual being recorded. - c.
+Pornographic, obscene or sexually explicit material or other visual depictions. - d.
 Obscene, abusive, profane, lewd, vulgar, rude, inflammatory, threatening, disrespectful or sexually explicit language. - e.
 Materials that use language or images that advocate violence or discrimination toward other people or that may constitute harassment or discrimination, or that threatens the safety of others. - f.
 Any image, message, photo, file or other electronic content that may violate District policy. - g.
-Any illegal act or violation of any local, state or federal laws. - Users will not use the District's electronic technologies, including District network and District access, to vandalize, damage or disable the property of another person or organization.
-Users will not: - Make deliberate attempts to degrade or disrupt District educational technology performance by spreading computer viruses, engaging in "spamming" or by any other means. - Tamper with, modify or change the District educational technology or take any action to violate the District's security system. - c.
+Any illegal act or violation of any local, state or federal laws. - 2.
+Users will not use the District's electronic technologies, including District network and District access, to vandalize, damage or disable the property of another person or organization.
+Users will not: - a.
+Make deliberate attempts to degrade or disrupt District educational technology performance by spreading computer viruses, engaging in "spamming" or by any other means. - b.
+Tamper with, modify or change the District educational technology or take any action to violate the District's security system. - c.
 Disrupt the use of the District's electronic technologies by other users. - d.
 Gain unauthorized access to information resources or to another person's materials, information or files without the implied or direct permission of that person. - e.
-Delete or modify a student or employee file without the owner's permission. - Post information in public access areas regarding private or confidential information about another person. - g.
-Attempt to log in through another person's account (continued on next page)
+Delete or modify a student or employee file without (continued on next page)